 If you are a regular reader of Mess For Less, then you know my love of crescent rolls.
-I have made a number of crescent roll recipes in the past, the most popular one being Apple Pie Crescents.
+I have made a number of crescent recipes in the past, the most popular one being Apple Pie Crescents.
 Today I am sharing a recipe I made with the kids where we made the crescent roll dough into muffin cups.
 To see what we did, click on read more.

 You will need: